rsnr-code/diagnose/README.md

   2. Post an image of your case with detailed description.
   3. Join the discussion by commenting.

-Currently, other features included in this application include deletion of posts, liking posts, bookmarking posts, and visiting user profiles.
+Currently, other features in this application include deletion of posts, liking posts, bookmarking posts, and visiting user profiles.

 **Link to project:** https://diagnose.up.railway.app/